MTGermany/mixedTraffic/README.md

 ### models.js

-a collection of pseudo-classes for the underlying longitudinal car-following models, presently, the IDM and the ACC model (see
-M. Treiber and A. Kesting, "Traffic Flow Dynamics", Springer, 2013, for details) as well as the MTM generalizing the longitudinal models to a fully twodimensional dynamics
+a collection of pseudo-classes for the underlying longitudinal car-following models, presently, the IDM and the ACC model (see Ref[2] for details) as well as the MTM (Ref [1]) generalizing the longitudinal models to a fully twodimensional dynamics.

 ### plotxy.js